34 Evaluate Your Learning

 Reflect on things like:

 • Your use of College supports.
-These include instructor office hours, online resources that supplement your textbook, library and learning supports, and Advisor consultations.
+These include instructor office hours, , library and learning supports, and Advisor consultations.

 • How did you use your time?
-Did you make a weekly schedule, study at a good time of the day, schedule breaks, set a timer?
+Did you make a weekly schedule, study at a good time of the day, use an assignment planner?

 • When did you do your best studying?
 What helped you focus?

-• The style of notes or study tools you used.
+• What style of notes or study tools did you used?
 Maybe you used colour codes, cue cards, voice recordings.

 Use the Stop-Start-Continue Method below to reflect and make your plan.
-If any of your current strategies are not working well, you might want to replace them with other methods.
-Continue strategies that are working well and start new strategies that you feel will support your success.
+Continue using strategies that worked well and start new strategies that you feel will support your success.

 Reflecting at the End of a Course

 Reflecting at the end of a course is also an excellent time for evaluation.
-In addition to the questions you asked yourself through the semester, consider the following:
+Consider the following questions:

 1. How will the information I just learned help me in my future?